 1. Soak the sultanas overnight.
 Drain, rinse with fresh water and let it dry for an hour or two.

 2. Soak the walnuts for 12 hours.
 Drain, rinse with fresh water, remove the loosened skins, and arrange on a baking tray and gently dry at 45 C overnight.
 Chop them up in a bender with and S-blade.

 3. Soak the pecan nuts for 6 to 8 hours.
 Drain, rinse with fresh water and arrange on a baking tray and gently roast at 120 C until a bit darkened.
 Chop them up in a bender with and S-blade.

-Tip: These steps are optional, if you do not want to spend time with it just use the sultanas, walnuts and pecans straight from the bag BUT soaking the sultanas will make the beautifully plumb and the nuts will taste fantastic.
+Tip: These steps are optional, if you do not want to spend time with it just use the sultanas, walnuts and pecans straight from the bag BUT soaking the sultanas will make them beautifully plumb and the nuts will taste fantastic.

 4. Soak the medjool dates overnight.
-Pit them, remove the loosened skin.
-With 8 tbsp soaking liquid blend into a creamy texture.
+Pit them, remove the loosened skin, and with 8 tbsp soaking liquid blend into a creamy texture.

 6. Put the soaked, drained sultanas into a pan.
 Add the chopped apricots and prunes, the juice and zest of the oranges, the lemon zest and ground cinnamon.
 Combine well then gently cook on the lowest setting, covered with a lid, for about 15 to 20 mins.